 The CX-9 is available in three trim levels: Sport, Touring, and Grand Touring.

-Upgrading to the CX-9 Touring trim level yields leather upholstery, heated front seats and a four-way power adjustable front passenger seat.
+Upgrading to the CX-9 Touring trim level yields leather upholstery, heated front seats, an eight-way power adjustable driver's, seat a four-way power adjustable front passenger seat, auto on/off headlights, a rearview camera, rear parking sensors, a blind spot monitoring system and a rear cross traffic alert system.

-The premium trim level designated by the Grand Touring moniker delivers upgraded 20-inch wheels, Xenon headlamps, halogen fog lamps, rain-sensing windshield wipers, driver's seat memory and available rear-entertainment system, Blind Spot Monitoring and imitation wood interior trim.
+The premium trim level designated by the Grand Touring moniker delivers upgraded 20-inch wheels, Xenon headlamps, halogen fog lamps, rain-sensing windshield wipers, driver's seat memory and available rear-entertainment system, Blind Spot Monitoring, imitation wood interior trim, a wunroof, an alarm system, a proximity key, a power tailgate and LED daytime running lights.

 Standard safety features on the CX-9 include dual front, side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.